Fedict/lod-vocgen/README.md

   * RDF4j uses all-uppercase in constants (in line with Java best practices), Jena uses a mixture of lower/uppercase (following the case in the vocabularies).
-  * Most RDF4j classes include the name of the author, while Jena discourages it.
+  * Most RDF4j classes include the name of the author of the java file, while Jena discourages it.

 ## Example